sorinbadea/cnn/README.md

 For evaluation it combines the euclidian distance computation and the cosine prediection.

-Overall confidence results for digit "1" and digit "2" recognition is 73%
+Overall confidence results for digit "1", digit "2" and digit "3 recognition is 70%

 It is highly recommended to set-up a python virtual environment, tensorflow, psycopg2 and PIL and numpy are used for implementation.